goodtube4u/goodtube/README.md

 - Picture in picture / the miniplayer are supported.
 - Theater mode is supported.
 - Thumbnails for other recommended videos that pop up when a video finishes are removed (I really hate these, try without it's nice).
-- You can download the video or audio straight from the player!
-There's a little button at the bottom of the video to do it.
+- Allows you to download the Audio / Video / Playlist in HD with the click of a button (at the bottom of the player).
 - It'll tell you when there's an update and give you a little button that installs the latest version.

 ## Coming soon

 - Currently servers will not give 1080p.
-Working on it, should be available pretty soon.
+Working on it.
-- Chapters are not yet supported, but again - working on it and should be done soon.

 ## Why?
 Well lately I've been raging as Youtube have successfully stopped most adblockers from working (or they only work sometimes).
 You've probably been experiencing this same nightmare on and off.